-This Ecologic Brief is based on the project "Integrating resource efficiency, greening of industrial production and green industries - scoping of and recommendations for effective indicators" funded by the United Nations Industrial Development Organisation (UNIDO) and carried out between November 2011 - January 2012.
-For documentation of the project please see http://ecologic.eu/4410.
+This Ecologic Brief is based on the project "Integrating resource efficiency, greening of industrial production and green industries - scoping of and recommendations for effective indicators" funded by the United Nations Industrial Development Organisation (UNIDO) and carried out between November 2011 January 2012. of the documentation For project please see http://ecologic.eu/4410.